mavlink/MAVSDK-docs/en/cpp/guide/missions.md

 # Missions

-The Mission API (plugin) allows you to create, upload, download, import from *QGroundControl*, run, pause, restart, jump to item in, and track missions.
+The Mission API (plugin) allows you to create, upload, download, run, pause, restart, jump to item in, and track missions.
 Missions can have multiple "mission items", each which may specify a position, altitude, fly-through behaviour, camera action, gimbal position, and the speed to use when traveling to the next position.

 Missions are *managed* though the [Mission](../api_reference/classmavsdk_1_1_mission.md) class, which communicates with the vehicle to upload mission information and run, pause, track the mission progress etc.
 The mission that is uploaded to the vehicle is defined as a vector of [MissionItem](../api_reference/structmavsdk_1_1_mission_1_1_mission_item.md) objects.

+> **Tip** The [Mission plugin](../api_reference/classmavsdk_1_1_mission.md) described here only supports a small subset of the full functionality of MAVLink missions.
+If you require the full mission item spec as MAVLink provides it, you might be better off using the [MissionRaw plugin](../api_reference/classmavsdk_1_1_mission_raw.md).
+> Furthermore MissionRaw allows importing mission from QGroundControl.

 ## Supported Mission Commands {#supported_mission_commands}